jhsoftware/simpledns-kb/73_how-to-serve-a-network-based-debian-linux-installation-with-simple-dns-plus.md

 ![](img/73/8.gif)

-Shortly after, the Debian Linux installation prompts should appear, and it will automatically download remaning files from the Internet:
+Shortly after, the Debian Linux installation prompts should appear, and it will automatically download remaining files from the Internet:
 ![](img/73/9.png)